 The disciples follow their false prophet.
 And just as Jotham had predicted, the bramble king and his band lay their branches against the tower of Shechem, light them on fire and consume the men and women of Shechem, about a thousand, on Mount Zalmon.
 Their end is slow and brutal.
 But Abimelech’s lust for death is unsatisfied, and he turns to the city of Thebez.

 And yet, where there is an anti-Christ, there is always victory over him.
-(And if you’re tired of hearing that, you’ve come to the wrong place!)

 In verse 51, we come across this medicinal phrase,